Sept. 12, 2018

 Construction of a three-story lung restoration center at Mayo Clinic's campus in Florida will begin in 2017.

 The combined venture is a multiyear development with plans to begin construction of a three-story lung restoration center within the heart of Mayo Clinic's campus in Florida in 2017.
-This facility will house the lung perfusion program as well as space for research carried out by the Center for Individualized Medicine and Center for Regenerative Medicine, to further investigation for years to come.
+This facility will house the lung perfusion program as well as space for research carried out by the Center for Individualized Medicine and Center for Regenerative Biotherapeutics, to further investigation for years to come.
 All three Mayo Clinic sites now have active lung transplant programs; Mayo Clinic's campus in Arizona launched a program in 2016.

 Nationwide, one-year survival following lung transplant continues to improve, but longer term outcomes remain a challenge, due in large part to chronic allograft rejection from bronchiolitis obliterans, characterized by inexorable small airways obstruction.
 Management is aimed primarily toward prevention, but strong evidence is lacking for a specific approach.
 In the absence of any reliable treatments for established bronchiolitis obliterans, investigators from Mayo Clinic in Jacksonville, Florida, are conducting a clinical trial of mesenchymal stem cells in lung transplant recipients with chronic rejection.

 Patients with interstitial lung disease, who have the highest death rates among patient diagnostic groups awaiting transplant, make up one of the largest groups referred for transplantation.
 The current allocation system favors such patients by adjusting the lung allocation score based on underlying disease, in the hopes of a more timely intervention.
 However, patients may still wait several years.
 Additional strategies include the use of donor lungs following cardiac death and the traditional donors following brain death, although the former involves a more resource-intense commitment from the transplant procurement team.